oVirt/ovirt-site/source/feature/separate-dwh-host.html.md

 ### Detailed Description

-TBD:
+We assume that engine is already setup and running on machine A. We assume that user wants to install dwh on machine B.

-*   Need access to the engine's database - if db is setup locally, we might ask the user for the root password and ssh to get the credentials
+We need access to the engine's database.
+We'll let the user choose between two options:

+*   provide root password of machine A, ssh there, get the credentials
-*   We might want to try and understand that from some engine status page first, to not bother the user.
-Do we need the engine's FQDN for other things?
+*   manually supply the credentials

 ### Benefit to oVirt